galenomichel/galenomichel/README.md

 ### Hello, there! 👋

 - 🔭 I’m currently working at Meu Personal Digital
-- 🌱 I’m currently learning Git
+- 🌱 I’m currently learning about how to use APIs
 - 📫 How to reach me: michhelgalenoo@gmail.com